 Texas attorney convicted of scamming drug traffickers

-A Texas lawyer has been convicted of corruption for scamming roughly $1.5 million from international drug traffickers.
+A Texas lawyer has been convicted of corruption for scamming roughly $1.5 million from international drug traffickers whom authorities say turned him to the FBI.

-Jamie Balagia, of Austin, was found guilty Tuesday of conspiracy to commit money laundering, obstruction of justice and conspiracy to commit wire fraud.
-He was also convicted of attempted violation of the Kingpin Act for accepting money from major drug traffickers.
+Jamie Balagia, 62, was found guilty Tuesday of conspiracy to commit money laundering, obstruction of justice and wire fraud.

+The jury deliberated for about a day and a half following the two-week trial in the Eastern District of Texas in Sherman before U.S. District Judge Amos Mazzant.
+The jury also found Balagia guilty of attempted violation of the Kingpin Act for accepting money from men people the feds designated as significant drug traffickers without official government permission.

-Prosecutors say the 62-year-old Balagia, a Florida private investigator and a Colombian attorney scammed Colombian drug traffickers into paying "attorney fees" for acting as intermediaries with government officials who they said would accept bribes to dismiss criminal charges or reduce prison sentences.
+Balagia, a former Austin officer, is accused of conspiring with a Florida private investigator, Huck Morgan, and a Colombian attorney, Bibiana Correa Perrea.
+The alleged scheme involved scamming Colombian drug traffickers into paying "attorney fees" for acting as intermediaries with government officials who they said would accept bribes to dismiss criminal charges or reduce prison sentences.

 There were no bribes or government officials involved.